Unit 5 - Practice Quiz

 1 Which of the following represents the basic structural unit of the silica sheet in silicate clays?

-A. Aluminum Tetrahedron
+A. Aluminum Octahedron

 B. Silicon Tetrahedron

-C. Aluminum Octahedron
+C. Silicon Octahedron

 2 What is the ratio of tetrahedral to octahedral sheets in the crystal structure of Kaolinite?